Chinese Nobel laureate Liu's liver function worsens - hospital

 Diplomatic sources in Beijing say China has been nervous the issue over the Nobel Peace Prize winner could overshadow Xi's appearance.

-Rights group Amnesty International said the move appeared in part "an attempt to limit international criticism" even as the government continued to refuse to allow Liu to be treated overseas.
+Rights group Amnesty International said the invitation to foreign doctors appeared in part "an attempt to limit international criticism" even as the government continued to refuse to allow Liu to be treated overseas.